 May non-US citizens apply?

 Yes.
-Preference will be given in the selection process to US citizens and permanent residents, but applicants must complete (or anticipate completing) the PhD degree or first postdoctoral position during the window of 1/1/20 – 12/31/21 and their PhD must be from a US institution.
+Preference will be given in the selection process to US citizens and permanent residents, but applicants must complete (or anticipate completing) the PhD degree during the window of 1/1/20 – 12/31/21 and their PhD must be from a US institution.
 We will not be helping with visas.

 How will the recommendation letters be evaluated?